 - Pair your Chase Freedom® with one of Chase’s Sapphire cards.

-That’s right — you can get a big-time head start with a $150 bonus (equal to 15,000 bonus Ultimate Rewards® points) after spending $500 worth of purchases within 3 months of opening an account.
+That’s right — you can get a big-time head start with a $150 bonus (equal to 15,000 bonus Ultimate Rewards® points) after spending $500 on purchases within 3 months of opening an account.

 - Online at the Chase Freedom® page or within your Ultimate Rewards® account.